Jsamson33/deepl-cli/docs/auto-update-proposal.md

-# Proposition de Système de Mise à Jour Automatique
+# Automatic Update System Proposal

 ## 1. Introduction

-Ce document propose une approche pour implémenter un système de mise à jour automatique pour l'exécutable `deepl-cli`, similaire à celui utilisé par des outils comme OhMyZsh.
-L'objectif est de permettre à l'application de vérifier et d'installer les nouvelles versions disponibles au démarrage, améliorant ainsi l'expérience utilisateur et la maintenance.
+This document proposes an approach to implement an automatic update system for the `deepl-cli` executable, similar to what is used by tools like OhMyZsh.
+The goal is to allow the application to check for and install new available versions on startup, thereby improving user experience and maintenance.

-## 2. Principes de Fonctionnement
+## 2. Operating Principles

-Le processus de mise à jour automatique suivra les étapes générales suivantes :
+The automatic update process will follow these general steps:

-1.  **Vérification de la Version Actuelle :** Au lancement, l'application déterminera sa propre version (qui sera intégrée lors de la compilation).
+1.  **Current Version Check:** On launch, the application will determine its own version (which will be embedded during compilation).
-2.  **Interrogation d'une Source Distante :** L'application contactera une source distante (par exemple, les [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)) pour vérifier si une version plus récente est disponible.
+2.  **Remote Source Query:** The application will contact a remote source (e.g., [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)) to check if a newer version is available.
-3.  **Téléchargement de la Nouvelle Version :** Si une nouvelle version est détectée, l'exécutable correspondant à l'OS et à l'architecture de l'utilisateur sera téléchargé dans un emplacement temporaire.
+3.  **New Version Download:** If a new version is detected, the executable corresponding to the user's OS and architecture will be downloaded to a temporary location.
-4.  **Remplacement de l'Exécutable :** L'application tentera de se remplacer elle-même par le nouvel exécutable téléchargé.
-C'est l'étape la plus délicate, car un processus en cours d'exécution ne peut pas directement écraser son propre fichier.
-Cela implique généralement :
+4.  **Executable Replacement:** The application will attempt to replace itself with the newly downloaded executable.
+This is the most delicate step, as a running process cannot directly overwrite its own file.
+This typically involves:
-    *   Renommer l'ancien exécutable (par exemple, `deepl.old`).
+    *   Renaming the old executable (e.g., `deepl.old`).
-    *   Déplacer le nouvel exécutable vers le chemin d'origine (`deepl`).
+    *   Moving the new executable to the original path (`deepl`).
-    *   Gérer les erreurs potentielles (permissions, téléchargement corrompu, etc.).
+    *   Handling potential errors (permissions, corrupted download, etc.).
-    *   Nettoyer l'ancien exécutable lors d'un démarrage ultérieur réussi.
+    *   Cleaning up the old executable on a subsequent successful startup.

-## 3. Implémentation Technique (Go)
+## 3. Technical Implementation (Go)

-Pour faciliter l'implémentation de ce système en Go, il est fortement recommandé d'utiliser une bibliothèque existante qui gère les complexités liées au remplacement d'un exécutable en cours d'exécution et à la gestion des versions.
-La bibliothèque `github.com/rhysd/go-github-selfupdate` est un excellent candidat pour les projets hébergés sur GitHub.
+To facilitate the implementation of this system in Go, it is highly recommended to use an existing library that handles the complexities of replacing a running executable and managing versions.
+The `github.com/rhysd/go-github-selfupdate` library is an excellent candidate for projects hosted on GitHub.

-### Étapes d'Implémentation :
+### Implementation Steps:

-1.  **Intégration de la Bibliothèque :**
+1.  **Library Integration:**
-    *   Ajouter `github.com/rhysd/go-github-selfupdate` aux dépendances du projet (`go get github.com/rhysd/go-github-selfupdate`).
+    *   Add `github.com/rhysd/go-github-selfupdate` to the project dependencies (`go get github.com/rhysd/go-github-selfupdate`).

-2.  **Définition de la Version :**
+2.  **Version Definition:**
-    *   La version de l'application doit être définie de manière à pouvoir être lue par le code (par exemple, via une variable `const` ou une variable injectée au moment de la compilation via les `ldflags`).
+    *   The application version must be defined in a way that can be read by the code (e.g., via a `const` variable or a variable injected at compile time via `ldflags`).
-    *   Exemple : `go build -ldflags "-X main.version=1.0.0"`
+    *   Example: `go build -ldflags "-X main.version=1.0.0"`

-3.  **Logique de Vérification et de Mise à Jour :**
+3.  **Check and Update Logic:**
-    *   Au début de la fonction `main` (ou dans une fonction dédiée appelée par `main`), implémenter la logique de vérification.
+    *   At the beginning of the `main` function (or in a dedicated function called by `main`), implement the check logic.
-    *   Utiliser la fonction `selfupdate.UpdateSelf` ou `selfupdate.UpdateSelfFromSource` de la bibliothèque.
+    *   Use the `selfupdate.UpdateSelf` or `selfupdate.UpdateSelfFromSource` function from the library.
-    *   Cette fonction prendra en charge la comparaison des versions, le téléchargement et le remplacement.
+    *   This function will handle version comparison, downloading, and replacement.

     ```go
     package main